hashicorp/consul/website/source/docs/agent/dns.html.markdown

 There are a number of [configuration options](/docs/agent/options.html) that are important for the DNS interface.
 They are `client_addr`, `ports.dns`, `recursors`, `domain`, and `dns_config`.
-By default Consul will listen on 127.0.0.1:8600 for DNS queries in the "consul." domain, without support for DNS recursion.
-All queries are case-insensitive: a name lookup for `PostgreSQL.node.dc1.consul` will find all nodes named `postgresql`, regardless of case.
+By default, Consul will listen on 127.0.0.1:8600 for DNS queries in the "consul." domain, without support for DNS recursion.
+All queries are case-insensitive, so a lookup of `PostgreSQL.node.dc1.consul` will find all nodes named `postgresql`.

 There are a few ways to use the DNS interface.
 One option is to use a custom DNS resolver library and point it at Consul.
 Another option is to set Consul